sahyl/sahyl/README.md

 ---
 ### ✍️ Random  Quote
 <!--START_QUOTE-->
-Others have seen what is and asked why.
-I have seen what could be and asked why not — Pablo Picasso
+Love is merely the name for the desire and pursuit of the whole. — Aristophanes
 <!--END_QUOTE-->

 ---